positive-vibezz1/clicker-game/README.md

 - both updates have been completed

-- the game shouldn't be to hard to expand upon,aswell as making the game prettier
+- the game shouldn't be to hard to expand upon, and to make the game look prettier